sbryngelson/group-docs/group-syllabus/computers.md

     * Get access by: Emailing [Will Powell](mailto:will.powell@cc.gatech.edu), cc me.

 * ACCESS-CI computers
     * These are a set of university supercomputers, listed [here](https://access-ci.org/resource-providers/).
 Each has its own user guide.
-We have access to NCSA Delta (A100 GPUs), PSC Bridges2 (V100 GPUs), and Texas A&M ACES (H100 GPUs) at time of writing, but can change to others as needed.
+We have access to NCSA Delta (A100 GPUs), PSC Bridges2 (V100 GPUs), Purdue Anvil, and Texas A&M ACES (H100 GPUs) at time of writing, but can change to others as needed.
     * Purpose: All-purpose resources for CPU and GPU simulation.
     * "Rules": Be mindful of node hours available.
 Queue times might be long.
+    * Our account number: PHY210084
     * Get access by
         * Creating an account [here](https://identity.access-ci.org/new-user.html)
         * Then, message Spencer on Slack with your username